Nooch98/Portable-VCS/README.md

 - internet access is unavailable,
 - GitHub / GitLab cannot be reached,
 - remote repositories are inaccessible,
-- you still need safe versioned backups of your work.
+- encrypted portable backups are required,
+- secure offline recovery matters more than distributed collaboration.

 Typical examples: